A cool, fruity cake perfect for the melting hot days of summer.

 To prepare the topping, combine the crushed pineapple with its juice and the instant pudding mix.
 Fold in the Cool Whip until thoroughly combined.
 Spread on the cooled cake.
 Store in the refrigerator.

 - The recipe requires a cup of liquid.
 The juice from the canned oranges will yield about 2/3 of a cup.
 The extra about 1/3 of a cup of liquid can be milk (as in a standard cake recipe), buttermilk, yogurt, sour cream, regular orange juice, lemon-lime soda… hell, melted ice cream would probably be good, or booze if you’re so inclined.
 It’s such a little amount and you just need something wet, so don’t get all hung up on particulars.
+This means that if you remember you need to save the juice from the oranges only after it’s trickling down the sink, all is not lost — just replace it with the liquid of your choice to make a total of 1 cup.

 - There is a family divide on the handling of the oranges.
 If you leave them intact, they will all settle to the bottom of the cake during baking.
 If you tear them up into little pieces (or chop them, if you’re less handsy), they’ll still end up near the bottom, but the little flecks will be more evenly distributed.
 I prefer the little bits because I don’t care for huge, cold, wet globs sitting at the bottom of my cake like slugs, but others think that’s the best part, like buried treasure.
 Use your discretion.